-On the contacts module, click the Filter button.
+- On your contacts module, click the Filter by option.
 This opens a sidebar that allows you to filter contacts based on various conditions.

-Bulk select the contacts that have been segregated using the filter conditions.
-Click on the Delete button to remove the contacts from your web application.
+3. Bulk select contacts that have been segregated using the filter conditions.
+Click on the Delete button to remove the contacts.